rocketgeek/wp-members-dev/readme.txt

 * Security update in Fields tab reorder processing.
 * Code improvement udpates to RS Captcha validation processing.
 * Adds wpmem_get_form_state() API function (replaces checking $wpmem->regchk directly).
+* Destroy user sessions when deactivating a user.

+* Removes the following legacy files originally kept for backward compatibility.
+However, we have moved far beyond where those versions can be supported any longer.
+** /admin/post.php
+** all legacy translation files (legacy .pot maintained, but use polyglots language packs instead)

+* The following are obsolete, scheduled for removal at WP-Members 3.5.4:
+** /inc/dialogs.php
+** /inc/email.php
+** /admin/tab-options.php

 = 3.4.7 =